axelchalon/axelchalon.github.io/0-book-review/_posts/2023-11-30-the-toyota-way-jeffrey-liker-summary.md

 * Set up error-detecting mechanisms and machines that automatically interrupt processes when detecting a problem or out-of-standard condition ("jidoka"; as in the Toyota loom).
 This ensures that no faulty item makes it to the next work station (let alone the final customer) and builds in quality.
 * Detecting errors early and directly at their source makes it easier to understand the problems and to address them effectively, prevents the trail from getting cold.
 * This controls and reduces quality risks associated with replacing humans with machines.
-* Machines and automated processes should always be supervised by humans (for example in case of a detected error, or of a machine breakdown).
+* <a name="^supervised-automation"></a>Machines and automated processes should always be supervised by humans (for example in case of a detected error, or of a machine breakdown).
 	- **When using automated systems, you should always know what they are doing under the hood, and be capable of performing their work should circumstances call for it.** This fosters deep knowledge of the processes.
 	* Technology should support and assist people and processes; be subservient to them, and not the other way around.
 	* <a name="^people-are-the-most-flexible-resource"></a>Be conservative in favouring machines over humans: **"People are the most flexible resource you have.
 Automation is a fixed investment."**